sahilnaik1/COVID_Room_Traffic_Monitor/README.md

 If you run into any issues, your best bet is to re-upload the code to the Arduino and run the Python script again.
 Currently, the code outputs all the degrees of its range scanned for the calibration stage.
 What then follows is any change detected by the sensor in the format:

 `degree:measurement:calibration`

+## Program Structure
+1) Ultrasonic sensor rotates on servo and scans area, measuring the distance to every object around one degree at a time.
+This first iteration stores the distances as a calibration.
+Each measurement of distance, temperature, humidity, for each degree is sent to the Python script running on a computer via serial.
+2) Every subsequent iteration of the sensor's sweep compares each degree's distance measurement to the object in front of it to the calibration distance at the corresponding degree.
+A change in this distance means something moved in its surroundings.
+3) Store the timestamp of each instance of a change in distance in a DataFrame.
+This data is then visualized across various time intervals to reveal information about the movement of the environment.